Keysight/cyperf/deployment/azure/azureresourcemanager/README.md

-# About Cyperf Azure ARM Templates
+# About CyPerf Azure ARM Templates
 ## Introduction
 Welcome to the GitHub repository for Keysight CyPerf ARM templates for deploying CyPerf with Azure portal.